 Friday – Entry and Free Practice sessions

 The 2026 season opener sees the FIA WEC return to the Autodromo Internazionale Enzo e Dino Ferrari, stepping in to host the first round following the postponement of the Qatar event.
-While the paddock feels energized, the entry list of 17 Hypercars reflects the absolute legal reality of recent regulatory shifts.
+While the paddock feels energised, the entry list of 17 Hypercars reflects the absolute legal reality of recent regulatory shifts.

 The most significant change is the absence of the Porsche factory team.
 Because of the mandate requiring manufacturers to enter at least two cars, the lack of a factory Porsche presence has also removed the privateer Porsche entries, such as Proton.
 This leaves the no. 83 AF Corse Ferrari 499P as the sole remaining privateer entry in the Hypercar field.
 This consolidation is offset by the debut of Genesis (Magma Racing), while the Alpine Endurance Team begins what is confirmed to be its final season in the top class.

 Friday’s track action took place under clear skies.
 In the first free practice, the Ferraris immediately asserted their local dominance.
 The privateer no. 83 Ferrari, with Robert Kubica (POL) at the wheel, set the fastest time of 1:31.739, followed closely by the two factory 499Ps.
-It appears the Ferrari remains the car to beat over a single lap here, even with the updated 2026 Michelin tire compounds.
+It appears the Ferrari remains the car to beat over a single lap here, even with the updated 2026 Michelin tyre compounds.

 The afternoon session (FP2) saw a strong performance from the departing Alpine squad.
 Charles Milesi (FRA) in the no. 35 Alpine A424 dipped under the 1:31 barrier with a 1:30.898, finishing just ahead of the no. 7 Toyota.
 It is an encouraging start for Alpine in their farewell year; they appear to have found a setup that handles the aggressive Imola kerbs significantly better than in 2025.
 The Toyotas, celebrating their 100th WEC start this weekend, remained efficient but focused heavily on long-run energy deployment data rather than chasing headline times.